CarenDib/konvu_project/README.md

 - Score and list packages potentially affected by the CVE
 - Generate a readable report with risk hints
 - Optional LLM explanation of the CVE (OpenAI)
+- Optional AI-powered scoring adjustment for more accurate package relevance assessment

 ## Installation
 1. Clone this repository and navigate to the project directory.